zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_mailboxes.rst

 =================

 A task sends a message by first creating the message data to be sent (if any).
-The data may be placed in a message buffer---such as an array or structure variable---whose contents are copied to an area supplied by the receiving task during the message exchange.
-Alternatively, the data may be placed in a block allocated from a memory pool, which is handed off to the receiving task during the exchange.
-A message buffer is typically used when the amount of data involved is small, and the cost of copying the data is less than the cost of allocating and freeing a memory pool block.
+The data may be placed in a message buffer -- such as an array or structure variable -- whose contents are copied to an area supplied by the receiving task during the message exchange.
+Alternatively, the data may be placed in a block allocated from a memory pool, which gets handed off to the receiving task during the exchange.
+A message buffer is typically used when the data volume flowing through is small, and the cost of copying the data is less than the cost of allocating and freeing a memory pool block.
 A memory pool block *must* be used when a non-empty message is sent asynchronously.

 Next, the task creates a message descriptor that characterizes the message to be sent, as described in the previous section.

 Finally, the task calls one of the mailbox send APIs to initiate the message exchange.
 The message is immediately given to a compatible receiving task, if one is currently waiting for a message.
 Otherwise, the message is added to the mailbox's queue of messages, according to the priority specified by the sending task.
 Typically, a sending task sets the message priority to its own task priority level, allowing messages sent by higher priority tasks to take precedence over those sent by lower priority tasks.

-For a synchronous send operation the operation normally completes when a receiving task has both received the message and retrieved the message data.
+For a synchronous send operation, the operation normally completes when a receiving task has both received the message and retrieved the message data.
 If the message is not received before the waiting period specified by the sending task is reached, the message is removed from the mailbox's queue